Tuesday, May. 5, 2015

 Friday, May 15, 2015

-Baccalaureate Service in the sanctuary preceded by a Choir Recital at 7:10 p.m. at Virginia Beach United Methodist Church, 212 19th Street, Virginia Beach, VA.
+Baccalaureate Service in the sanctuary preceded by music by the SOAR Singers at 7:10 p.m. at Virginia Beach United Methodist Church, 212 19th Street, Virginia Beach, VA.

 Baccalaureate Speaker: The Rev. Greg West, Chaplain of the College